A Large-Scale Comparative Study of Accurate COVID-19 Information versus Misinformation: Misinformation Analysis

 \subsection{Linguistic Analysis}

 In this section, we compare linguistic features between misinformation and non-misinformation tweets.
-We follow a similar approach to a previous study by \citet{Schwartz2013} and extract the top 10 correlated features using Bag-Of-Words and Linguistic Inquiry and Word Count (LIWC) \cite{pennebaker2015development}, based on Pearson's correlations.
+For that purpose, we follow a similar approach to previous studies by \citet{Schwartz2013} and extract the top 10 correlated features using Bag-Of-Words and Linguistic Inquiry and Word Count (LIWC) \cite{pennebaker2015development}.
+We conduct the univariate Pearson's Correlation test to determine which linguistic features, such as individual BOW tokens and LIWC categories, are highly correlated with categorical variables (i.e., misinformation or non-misinformation), in line with recent research in computational misinformation analysis \citep{mu2020identifying,mu2022identifying}.
 The reported linguistic features are statistically significant and show correlations with both misinformation and non-misinformation categories (with a p-value of less than 0.05).

 \paragraph{Bag-Of-Words} We established specific criteria to select the Bag-Of-Words (BOW) features, which are as follows: i) the word's document frequency must be between three and 40\% of the total tweets (i.e. $3 < df < 0.4*t$ where $df$ is the document frequency, $t=32,748$ is the total number of tweets used for comparison study). ii) The words are then scored based on the TF-IDF score, and we keep the top 5,000 words as the BOW features for this analysis.